ojitha/ojitha.github.io/notes/rdbms.md

 ```

 NOTE: The column `issue-date` is a string type.
-In the above code use the function `from_iso8601_date` to create timestamp from the string.
+In the above code, use the function from_iso8601_date to create a timestamp from the string.

 ### Athena to date example